2024PaperCode/Location-planning-of-flexible-distribution-network/README.md

 # Location-planning-of-flexible-distribution-network

-The following points should be noted.
+The following points should be noted:
   1、When using the solver to calculate Case 1, Case 3, Case 4 and Case 5, numerical issues may arise.
 This is because the default convergence accuracy of the solver is 1e-7, while the final convergence accuracy of the above cases during the solution process ranges between 1e-4 and 1e-5.
 It should be noted that this solution accuracy has met the calculation requirements.